 A tour of exceptional homes in Pacific Palisades and Rustic Canyon led by landscape designer/event founder Jay Griffith.
 This curated collection of homes represent the diverse architectural styles found in the Riviera, Huntington, and Rustic Canyon neighborhoods.
 Enjoy an al fresco luncheon at a stunning compound in Rustic Canyon.

 Don’t miss an intimate visit to cutting edge Downtown LA artists in their studios led by Art Collector/Consultant/Co-chair Cecilia Dan.
 Join us in exploring the works of local artists such as Ruby Neri, Analia Saban, and Laura Schnitger, and viewing the collection of Christopher Yin and John Yoon

 Savor a personal tour of the Marciano Art Foundation, the former Masonic Lodge now home to the Marciano Brother’s personal art collection featuring relics of Hollywood’s past.
 Then celebrate the series finale with a home tour and dinner party in an opulent “Palm Beach” mansion.
-Hosted by architect Kulapat Yantrasast and landscape architect/founder Jay Griffith.
+Hosted by architect Kulapat Yantrasast and landscape designer/founder Jay Griffith.